-Approximately 20% of the restrictions on Lynn's deed-restricted Affordable Housing were at risk of expiring between 2017 and 2020, with an additional 6% at risk of expiration by 2026.66 When deed restrictions expire, the units can be converted to market-rate rentals or sales.
-In practice, the City of Lynn and LHAND have so far been largely successful in maintaining these affordability restrictions through negotiation with Affordable Housing property owners and additional subsidies.
-However, property owners are not required to negotiate, and are typically free to convert units to market-rates without state intervention.
+Approximately 20% of the restrictions on Lynn's deed-restricted Affordable Housing were at risk of expiring between 2017 and 2020, with an additional 6% at risk of expiration by 2026.
+Indeed, more than 100 Affordable Housing units have been lost recently, as is reflected in the updated SHI, which shows Lynn dropped from 4,435 units, or 12.4%, to 4,307 units, or 12.06%.67 When deed restrictions expire, the units can be converted to marketrate rentals or sales.
+The City of Lynn and LHAND can try to maintain these affordability restrictions through negotiation with Affordable Housing property owners and additional subsidies, but property owners are typically free to convert units to market-rates without state intervention.